Hello there! I am glad you are here!

 I, myself, had a lot of questions about my health and every time I reached out to western medicine I hit doors.
 I found myself on the holistic healing path through my own health quest.
 I had to take charge of my own health or else what?
-This lead me to discover Vega Testing, a tool to discover and understand imbalances in the body.
+This led me to discover Vega Testing, a tool to discover and understand imbalances in the body.
 I deeply connected with this method and decided to embark on the journey to become a practitioner.
-I enrolled into the Holistic Nutrition Program with the Canadian School of Natural Nutrition as well as Herbalism and Female Anatomy, Hormones and Cycle-Tracking (and I have a long wait list of other programs I want to achieve!).
+I enrolled into the Holistic Nutrition Program with the Canadian School of Natural Nutrition as well as Herbalism and Female Anatomy, Hormones and Cycle-Tracking (and I have a long list of other courses I want to achieve!).
 As Anthony J. D'angelo said: "develop a passion for learning.
 If you do, you will never cease to grow".

 I believe in a Holistic approach.

 The word Holistic comes from the Greek word Holos, which means Whole.

 A Holistic approach views the body as a whole, not only as parts.
 It acknowledges body, mind, spirit and emotions to find balance in the quest for optimal health and wellness.

 When talking about Holistic Healing, it means taking a big picture of who you are as a whole to find the root cause of what your symptoms might be, and to consider all these aspects in order to heal and bring back balance into your life.

 With Wildness, an organism gains internal clarity, thereby presenting a consistent face or purpose to which other organisms can adapt.
 To be wild, there should be a level of honesty and directness, of spontaneity and instinctiveness.
 Organisms cannot properly participate in Wildness until they reach a level of internal quality or clarity where they have direct and honest touch with their base information and motivations.